Hair Loss & Hair Thinning

 A disruption of the hair growth cycle is evident in anagen effluvium and telogen effluvium.
 Anagen effluvium is the result of a direct toxic shock to the hair follicle, usually due to drugs such as those used in chemotherapy.
 The hairs are shed en masse and break at the hair’s bulb (but with the bulb remaining intact).
 Removal of the insult will resume normal growth as the bulb had temporarily stopped its usual growth process.

-Telogen effluvium is a common complaint within the trichology clinic, affecting a proportion of the whole scalp.
+Telogen effluvium is a common complaint within the Trichology clinic, affecting a proportion of the whole scalp.
 The normal hair cycle consists of an 85% actively growing phase (anagen), a small transitional (catagen) stage and a 12% falling out (telogen) period.
 Factors such as medication, radical diets, iron deficiency, pregnancy, thyroid imbalances, stress, illnesses, surgery and accidents are just a few things that can alter these ratios, resulting in a more noticeable hair loss that can be seen in the shower plughole, or come out when we comb or brush it.

 Alopecia areata is a non scarring condition noticed by one or more small patches of hair loss on the scalp, but in more severe cases it can take the form of larger patches or areas around the periphery of the hairline.
-Its prognosis is unpredictable and may be caused by an auto immune gene combining with an external trigger to cause the onset of the disorder.
+Its prognosis is unpredictable and is caused by an auto immune gene combining with an external trigger to cause the onset of the disorder.
 Alopecia areata may also affect other areas of hair, for instance the fingernails or men’s beards due to our immune system attacking the hair follicle, believing it is a foreign entity.